kirichoi/netplotlib/doc/installation.rst

 Installation
 ============

-NetworkEX is available through PyPI.
+Netplotlib is available through PyPI.
 To install, run:

 .. code-block:: bash

-    $ pip install networkex
+    $ pip install netplotlib

-NetworkEX is also available by default in `Tellurium <http://tellurium.analogmachine.org/>`_.
+Netplotlib is also available by default in `Tellurium <http://tellurium.analogmachine.org/>`_.